simonegreen/autonomous_datascientist/README.md

 automated feature selection, and reinforcement learning into an autonomous agent with the ability to detect anomalous behavior in network traffic.

-For a detailed abstract, team member roles, and a link to our document deliverables, please refer to the [Project Wiki}(wiki)
+For a detailed abstract, team member roles, and a link to our document deliverables, please refer to the [Project Wiki](wiki)

 ## Data Sets
 ### ChatGPT Generated Data